 Bill Stokes is Founder and Chairman of the Washington Network Group (WNG), a Washington, D.C.-based organization of senior-level executives and professionals from the private, public and independent sectors.
-The WNG membership includes leaders in companies, professional service firms, associations and nonprofit organizations, multilateral institutions, the Congress, government agencies, foreign embassies and the media.
-The Group convenes 30 events per year, bringing together thousands of regional and international leaders for business networking purposes.
+The WNG membership includes leaders in companies, professional service firms, associations, and nonprofit organizations, multilateral institutions, the Congress, government agencies, foreign embassies, and the media.
+The Group convenes over 40 events per year, bringing together thousands of regional and international leaders for networking, relationship building, and business development purposes.

-A Washington, D.C. native, Bill launched his career working in think tanks where he served in operational management roles.
-His focus on international trade and national security issues led him into business consulting, executive recruiting and leadership development.
-Today, Bill works with U.S. and international clients to address their business, human resource and leadership challenges.
+A Virginia native, Bill launched his career in Washington, D.C. working in think tanks where he served in operational management roles.
+His focus on international trade and national security issues led him into business consulting, executive recruiting, and leadership development.
+Today, Bill works with U.S. and international clients to address their business, human resource, and leadership challenges.

-Bill founded and was Managing Partner of EndeavorConnect, a consulting group advising foreign firms entering the U.S. market and American companies going overseas.
-Clients included private sector companies, economic development (government) agencies, and nonprofit organizations.
+Earlier in his career, Bill founded and was Managing Partner of EndeavorConnect, a consulting group advising foreign firms entering the U.S. market and American companies going overseas.
+Clients included private sector companies, economic development agencies, and nonprofit organizations.
 Bill designed and executed market entry and sales strategies, and conducted political and economic risk assessments.
 The firm convened thought leadership conferences and managed international trade delegation visits.
-Bill provided counseling on global personnel issues such as recruitment, education and training and cross-cultural leadership.
+Bill provided counseling on global personnel issues such as recruitment, education and training, and cross-cultural leadership.

 Born in Washington, D.C., Bill grew up on a farm in Loudoun County, Virginia, and today is a resident of Alexandria, Virginia.
-For many years, he coached youth soccer and lacrosse teams, and on weekends you will find him paddling a river, exploring a mountain, or enjoying the steeplechase races out in the local countryside.
+For many years, he coached youth soccer and lacrosse teams, and on weekends you will find him paddling a river, exploring a mountain, enjoying steeplechase races out in the countryside or digging in the garden.